 Switch IP settings may initially be set using the console interface prior to connecting to it through the Ethernet.
-If the switch IP address has not yet been changed, read the Introduction of the CLI Reference or skip ahead to the end of this section for a quick description of how to use the console port and CLI IP settings commands to establish IP settings for the switch.
+If the Switch IP address has not yet been changed, read the Introduction of the CLI Reference or skip ahead to the end of this section for a quick description of how to use the console port and CLI IP settings commands to establish IP settings for the Switch.

-To change IP settings using the web manager you must access the Switch IP Settings menu located in the Management folder.
+To change IP settings using the web manager you must access the Switch IP Settings window located in the Configuration folder.

-To configure the switch's IP address:
+To configure the Switch's IP address:

-Open the Management folder and click the IP Address menu button.
-The web manager will display the Switch IP Settings menu below.
+Open the Configuration folder and click the IP Address button.
+The web manager will display the Switch IP Settings window below.